dec0dedd/dash-actions-tutorial/README.md

 # Hosting your own Dash app with Github Actions

-You've made a Dash app with cool visualizations and now you want to share it with others?
-Github Pages is a great tool to do that!
-Here are the steps to host your Dash app with Github Actions:
+Created a Dash app with impressive visualizations and ready to share it with others?
+GitHub Pages is an excellent platform for hosting your app!
+Follow these steps to deploy your Dash app using GitHub Actions:

 ## 1. Set up a Github Repository

-Create a public Github repository (like the one you see right now) and create a file e.g. `app.py` where the code behind the app will be.
+Set up a public GitHub repository (similar to this one) and add a file `app.py` to store the code for your Dash app.

 ## 2. Set up Makefile

-To make working with the files easier let's create a Makefile.
-To do this create a file named `Makefile` in the root directory of your repository with the following code (replace all occurences of `dash-actions-tutorial` with the name of your repository):
+To make working with the files easier, create a Makefile.
+Add a file named Makefile to the root directory of your repository and include the following code (be sure to replace all instances of dash-actions-tutorial with your repository's name):
 ```
 run_app:
 	python3 app.py & sleep 30